 The End of Evil

-The Christian church is empowered to engage in the fight against evil because of their hope that the ultimate destiny of humanity is to dwell with God in a renewed creation where evil will be banished forever and no one will choose to rebel against Godโ€™s will.
+Christianity exhibits the hope that we can engage in the fight against evil, because we believe our ultimate destiny is to dwell with God in a renewed creation where evil will be banished forever.

-The Book of Revelation, in particular, provides vivid imagery of the final battle between good and evil, where Satan is cast into the lake of fire, marking his ultimate defeat.
-This biblical portrayal underscores the Christian belief in Godโ€™s ultimate over evil, offering believers a profound source of hope and assurance.
+The Book of Revelation provides vivid imagery of the final battle between good and evil, where Satan is ultimately cast into the lake of fire, marking his ultimate defeat.
+This biblical portrayal underscores the Christian belief in Godโs ultimate victory over evil, offering believers a profound source of hope and assurance.

 What do you think?
 Please share your thoughts below.

-Too often, people answer faith questions with dogmatic certitude and neglect the historic diversity and complexity of Christian ideas.
+Too often, people answer faith questions with dogmatic certitude and neglect the historical diversity and complexity of Christian ideas.
 The Questions Project is a resource that responds to questions about faith, history, and scripture in a way that honors the historical diversity and complexity of Christian thought.
-But, this is a work in progress and we want your help.
+But this is a work in process, and we need your help.
 Please provide feedback.
-We are particularly interested in knowing what we may have missed and how we can improve our responses.
+We are particularly interested in knowing what we have missed and how we can improve our responses.
 Please keep all comments kind or risk deletion.